 One of the first outdoor shoots to be done by Christopher Nolan, was in Mehrangarh Fort, Rajasthan, India, before the crew flew to Pittsburgh.

 It has been used to depict the exterior of the Pit, which is located in the ancient part of the world.
 After young Talia, daughter of Ra’s al Ghul, Bruce Wayne is the only other person who makes it out of the Pit in The Dark Knight Rises.
 After defeating Batman initially, Bane took Batman to the Pit and left him there to torture.
-The opening of the Pit was a well that the prisoners had to climb for their freedom.
+The opening of the Pit was a well which the prisoner’s had to climb for their freedom.
 But whoever attempted it, met with a fatal fate.

 Queensboro Bridge, New York